When did guilt become an ingredient?

 All foods have a nutritional content: you’ll have noticed that “guilt” isn’t listed on the back with the carbs, fats and protein, BECAUSE IT’S NOT A THING.

-I spent years eating in secret; had times where I wouldn’t eat in front of my husband in case he thought I was greedy; felt that I had to earn calories through exercise; been mortified by well-meaning relatives saying “ooh you eat well, don’t you?” because I knew what they meant… I know what food guilt feels like, which is why any product that perpetuates this damaging nonsense really hits a nerve.
+I spent years eating in secret.
+I had times where I wouldn’t eat in front of my husband in case he thought I was greedy.
+I’ve felt that I had to earn calories through exercise.
+Faced the horror of well-meaning relatives saying “ooh you eat well, don’t you?” because I knew what they meant… I know what it’s like to feel guilty about food, so any product that perpetuates this nonsense really hits a nerve.

 We all deserve to eat.

 Ideally, we eat a diet that supports our health, tastes great and makes us feel good, whatever our gender, shape, size or weight.
-But whatever we choose, let’s leave the guilt in the cupboard, or even better, throw it out.
+But whatever we choose, let’s leave the guilt in the cupboard.
+Even better, throw it out.
 There’s no room for that in anyone’s kitchen.